 We won’t pretend that you’ll have the time of your life, but we do believe the long-term results are worth the effort.
-It is always a good time to execute on your plan (we hope you have one) for more organised and sustainable lifestyle.
+It is always a good time to execute your plan (we hope you have one) for a more organized and sustainable lifestyle.
 With a bit of preparation, you can tick off “Shop smarter” and “throw away less food” now.

 You still think making an inventory is too much work?

 OK, here’s the next best thing to a magic wand – make your groceries and pantry inventory on the go.
 Once you start using CozZo app for your daily shopping, all items that you cross off from the shopping list as “Bought” will automatically go into your “At Home” list.
 Thus your essentials inventory will fill itself over time and in about a month you will have your complete groceries and pantry inventory.